13 15 15Call

 How can I get help with my public liability claim?

 Public liability claims can be complex, so it’s strongly advised that you engage an experienced public liability lawyer to act on your behalf and manage the claim process for you.
-At law Partners, we have a team of dedicated public liability lawyers.
-We win over 99% of our cases and we’ll fund your claim for you so you’ll only have to pay us after you receive your compensation.
+At Law Partners, we have a team of dedicated public liability lawyers.
+Our no win no fee lawyers win over 99% of our cases and we’ll fund your claim for you, so you’ll only have to pay us after you receive your compensation.

-If you’re not yet ready to engage a lawyer, you can call Law Partners on 13 15 15 and get free legal advice over the phone.
+Even if you’re not ready to engage a lawyer, you can still call Law Partners on 13 15 15 and get free legal advice over the phone.

 Shane Butcher